- Special Offers

 The Barn Brasserie is a lovely restaurant at Great Tey (3.7 miles) – http://www.thebarnbrasserie.co.uk/

-West Street Vineyard, Coggeshall (7 miles) has a very good restaurant – http://www.weststreetvineyard.co.uk/the-restaurant.htm
+West Street Vineyard, Coggeshall (7 miles) has a very good restaurant.
+They are dog friendly and have outside tables – http://www.weststreetvineyard.co.uk/the-restaurant.htm

 A local convenience store at Wakes Colne and Chappel is open 7 days a week.
 The Co-op is available at Earls Colne.
 Larger supermarkets include Sainsbury’s at Stanway, Sudbury and Halstead and Waitrose in Sudbury.
 The Good Food Company is a high end deli in Marks Tey (20 minutes’ drive) and is also well worth a visit.
 You can also get your shopping delivered to the lodges if you’d prefer to have Waitrose come to you during your stay.